-General Manager, Melbourne
+General Manager, Sunshine Coast

 Shari joins the APF as General Manager, responsible for overseeing all aspects of the foundation’s operations and driving the growth of patient support programs and initiatives.
 As an experienced marketing and business development executive, Shari comes to us with a broad career history, having worked across various businesses from large organisations, to start-ups, and not-for-profits.